tbranyen/site-content/posts/progress-loading/post.md

 This makes it much easier to drive your Views with a loading indicator and then have them rendered once the `Collection/Model` has been populated or changed.

+The fetch event works great for when data is currently being loaded, if you want to know when data has successfully been sync'd from the server, simply use the `sync` event on the `Collection/Model`.

 I would love to see this event made into Backbone core, so that I no longer have to patch it directly.